geerlingguy/ansible-role-postgresql/README.md

 Installs and configures PostgreSQL server on RHEL/CentOS or Debian/Ubuntu servers.

 ## Requirements
+This role depends on `community.postgresql` You might already have this collection installed if you are using the ansible package.
+It is not included in ansible-core.
+To check whether it is installed, run a`nsible-galaxy collection list`.

+To install it, use: `ansible-galaxy collection install community.postgresql`.

-No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:
+note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

     - hosts: database
       roles: